NipponNoraneko/fbdasm/DETAILS.md

 #### Signal Sync

 Not much more to say about it, really.
-9.5 seconds of monotonous sync signal, consisting of a stream of 20,000 zero bits.
+Roughly 10 seconds of monotonous sync signal, consisting of a stream of 19,744 zero bits.
 Since a BASIC program on cassette consists of two payloads, this guarantees that no matter how tiny your program, is, it will take about twenty seconds at an absolute minimum, to either save or load.
 Oh, your program is only 4 bytes long?
 Well, the header payload will add another 128 bytes... and the two sync signals will together add roughly 5kb!

 #### Announce Stream